modipriyam/SteerShare/README.md

 * Chat between Driver and Passenger
 * Rating (optional)

+### To Run the project
+This project has two major parts, which are Angular client and Node server.
+It needs to be run SEPARATELY on different ports!
+#### Client Angular
+Change the working directory to the client folder
+`cd Client-Angular`
+Install all the dependencies
+`npm install`
+Start the angular server
+`ng serve`

+#### Server Node
+Change the working directory to the server folder
+`cd Server-Node`
+Install all the dependencies
+`npm install`
+Start the angular server
+`node server.js`

 ### Angular Client File Structure
+    ./Client-Angular
     ├── app
         ├── home                        # Components related to Home page go in here ├── nav-bar                     # Components related to navbar go in here